] Office of Human Resources - Montgomery County Public Schools

 WORKING TITLE: Supervisor, Career and Postsecondary Partnerships GRADE: O MONTHS: 12

-SUMMARY DESCRIPTION OF CLASSIFICATION: Supervises and provides leadership for countywide curriculum and instructional program planning, development, and implementation of career programs related to information technology, finance, education, and entrepreneurship/service careers.
-Pursues and manages state and federal grants for career education and college readiness.
-Leads school system partnerships with higher education and business to prepare students for college-level studies and work-based experiences before or by high school graduation.
+SUMMARY DESCRIPTION; PHYSICAL DEMANDS; AND SPECIAL REQUIREMENTS: SUMMARY DESCRIPTION: Under direction of the director, the supervisor leads team and oversees curriculum and instructional program planning, development, and implementation of college and career readiness programs related to technology education, dual enrollment, career connected learning, and career and technical education (CTE) Pursues and manages various state and federal grants.
+Leads coordination of state visits, monitoring reviews, and reporting requirements related to CTE and other Perkins grant related activities.
+Develops letters of support related to new construction and renovations as required by MSDE associated with CTE program facilities.
+Leads school system partnerships with student focused higher education, community partners, and business industry leaders to prepare students for college-level studies and career connected learning experiences before or by high school graduation.
 Manages programs to promote parent involvement and support for student success.
+Serves on various districtwide programs in support of local and regional options for all students.
+Works collaboratively with central service leaders to support regional program development and/or implementation with shared responsibility across department leadership.
 Provides training for administrators and classroom teachers.
 Keeps abreast of national and state trends in program areas.
-Leads program monitoring and evaluation and directs evaluation and selection of textbooks, instructional materials, and equipment in area of specialty.
+Leads program monitoring and evaluation and directs evaluation and selection of textbooks, instructional materials, and equipment in the area of specialty.
 Interprets the programs to the Board of Education, staff, and community.
+Physical Demands: None Special Requirements: Ability to work a flexible schedule, including evenings; occasional attendance at evening Board of Education, PTA, and committee meetings.

 MINIMUM QUALIFICATION STANDARDS

-KNOWLEDGE, SKILLS, AND ABILITIES: Thorough knowledge of current educational principles, best practices and procedures in program development, staff training, instruction, and assessing program needs in the assigned area.
-Thorough knowledge of Montgomery County Public Schools (MCPS) organization, administration and policy related to curriculum, assessment, and instruction; and federal and state laws related to curriculum, assessment, and instruction, and career education.
-Knowledge of national, state, and local standards and assessments and ability to apply them to curriculum and classroom instruction.
+KNOWLEDGE SKILLS ABILITIES: KNOWLEDGE SKILLS ABILITIES: Thorough knowledge of current educational principles, best practices and procedures in program development, staff training, instruction, and assessing program needs in the assigned area.
+Thorough knowledge of Montgomery County Public Schools (MCPS) organization, administration and policy related to curriculum, assessment, and instruction; and federal and state laws related to curriculum, assessment, and instruction, career and technical education, college and career readiness legislation.
+Thorough knowledge of national, state, and local standards and assessments and ability to apply them to curriculum and classroom instruction.
 Knowledge of college and university admissions procedures and district/postsecondary counseling practices.
-Knowledge of comprehensive program development and monitoring, grant writing, and current research and theory in the assigned area.
+Thorough understanding and experience with comprehensive program development and monitoring, grant writing, and current research and theory in the assigned area.
 Knowledge of accountability measures and achievement data analysis.
-Knowledge of technology to support learning, data analysis, and communication.
+Thorough understanding of MSDE CTE requirements, systems, data, and reporting structure and requirements.
+Thorough understanding of accountability measures and achievement data analysis per MSDE for all CTE areas.
+Skilled in the use of technology to support learning, data analysis, budgeting, and communication.
 Knowledge of effective practices for instruction in the assigned area to meet the needs of a diverse student population.
 Ability to design and deliver professional development.
-Ability to work effectively with postsecondary and business partners, principals, staff, and parents, as well as state and national colleagues to implement and monitor programs in diverse settings.
+Ability to work effectively with postsecondary and business partners, principals, school staff, and parents, as well as state and national colleagues to implement and monitor programs in diverse settings.
 Ability to design, implement, and monitor student academic support programs.
 Excellent planning, organization, management, communication (oral and written), and human relations skills.
 Ability to prepare documents and presentations for the superintendent and Board of Education.

-EDUCATION, TRAINING, AND EXPERIENCE: Master's degree from an accredited college or university with specialization in the area of responsibility and course work in curriculum, assessment, instruction, supervision, or administration; doctoral degree preferred.
-Five years outstanding teaching experience in the appropriate area and level.
-Administrative or supervisory experience desirable.
-Successful recent leadership experiences in assessing program needs, curriculum and assessment development, instructional practices, program implementation and staff training desirable.
-Experience working effectively with institutions of higher learning, MSDE, community organizations, government agencies, and businesses.
-Experience in data analysis of student achievement, grant writing, policy and regulation development desirable.
+EDUCATION, TRAINING AND EXPERIENCE; CERTIFICATE AND LICENSE REQUIREMENTS: Education Training Experience: Master’s degree from an accredited college or university with specialization in the area of responsibility and course work in curriculum, assessment, instruction, leadership/supervision, or administration.
+Five years outstanding teaching experience in the appropriate area and level including CTE.
+Administrative or supervisory combined experience of at least five years desirable.
+Successful recent leadership experiences in assessing districtwide program needs, curriculum and assessment development, instructional practices, program implementation, managing large program budgets, CTE, work-based learning, and writing/managing multiple grants.
+Experience working effectively with various district offices, institutions of higher learning, MSDE, community organizations, government agencies, and businesses.
+Experience in data analysis of student achievement, policy and regulation development desirable.
 Experience with instructional technology applications to support teaching and learning, curriculum development, staff training, program and student accountability, and communication.
+Certificate License: Maryland Certification requirements for supervisors and principals or Administrator I required.

 OVERTIME ELIGIBLE: No